Introduction

 The articles

 The first Regulation that entered into force on 1 January 2005 is Regulation (EC) No 178/2002.
 This regulation contains 65 articles, most of which are not really relevant for food operators.
-Many of the articles deal with the establishment of the European Food Authority.
+Many of the articles deal with the establishment of the European .
 We go through the most important articles from this Regulation.

-This means that all processed raw materials are also designated as foodstuffs and must be treated as such.
+This means that all processed raw are also designated as foodstuffs and must be treated as such.
 So citric acid produced in a plant for the is a food.
 This is further explained that any substance, including water, which is intentionally added to the food during manufacture, preparation or treatment is included in this term.

 Articles 11 and 12 deal with “import” and “” respectively.
 Basically, imported or exported food must meet the same requirements as community-produced food and feed.
 There are a few exceptions to this for exports.

 Article 14.
 This article states that unsafe foods may not be placed on the market.
 But what is unsafe now?
 An answer is also given.
 Namely, foodstuffs are considered unsafe if they are harmful to public health.
 That makes sense in itself, but the definition goes further.
 It also includes foodstuffs that are unfit for human consumption.
 This means that a soft drink with glass shards > 7 mm is included, because these are harmful to health.
 But a soft drink that is contaminated with fine sand is also an unsafe food, not because of its harmfulness to health, but because it is unsuitable for human consumption.
-A food can also be unsafe due to incorrect or other incorrect , for example from information on the internet.
+A food can also be unsafe due to incorrect labeling or other incorrect information, for example from information on the internet.
 This is further tightened up in Article 16.
 It states that labeling or other information, regardless of channel, should not mislead the consumer.

-Article 17 regulates the responsibilities of both food business operators and the government’s responsibility for enforcing food law.
-So food companies have to abide by the law, but enforcement by the government is also a obligation.
+Article 17 regulates the of both food business operators and the government’s responsibility for enforcing food law.
+So food companies have to abide by the law, but enforcement by the government is also a legal obligation.
 This can be done through a system of official controls and other activities mentioned.
 How this should be done is regulated in the other regulations, which will be discussed later.

 Finally, Articles 19 and 20 regulate the measures taken by a food business operator resp. animal feed company.
-This regulates that companies must remove unsafe products (see Article 14) from the market when this product is no longer under the management control of the food company.
+This regulates that companies must remove unsafe products (see Article 14) from the market when this product is no longer under the management of the food company.
 They not only have the obligation to initiate a , but also to inform the competent authority immediately.
-The Food and Consumer Product Safety Authority has drawn up an information for this, which can be found on the website of this organization www.vwa.nl under “Notification”.
+The Food and Consumer Product Authority has drawn up an information for this, which can be found on the website of this organization www.vwa.nl under “Notification”.

 TwitterFacebookLinkedInPin It